Consistent eccentricities for gravitational wave astronomy: Resolving discrepancies between astrophysical simulations and waveform models: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Isobel Romero-Shaw for a thorough reading of our draft and useful suggestions.
 We thank Kaushik Paul for insighful inputs regarding \ac{PN} equations and sharing code for the same, and Antoni Ramos-Buades for providing access to the \texttt{SEOBNRv4EHM} approximant.
-We also thank Vijay Varma, Prayush Kumar, Bala Iyer, and Akash Maurya for useful discussions.
-Example python scripts are available at \href{https://github.com/adivijaykumar/standard-eccentricity-scripts}{https://github.com/adivijaykumar/standard-eccentricity-scripts}, and data products are available on Zenodo~\cite{vijaykumar_2024_10633005}.
+We also thank Vijay Varma, Prayush Kumar, Bala Iyer, and Akash Maurya for useful discussions. \corrections{Example python scripts~\citep{vijaykumar_2024_10974975} and data products~\citep{vijaykumar_2024_10633005} are available on Zenodo}.